Better Ingredients. Better Results.

 History and usage:

-A staple in Ayurvedic practices, Holy Basil is native to the fertile soils of India where it is celebrated in both ceremony and clinical practice.
-Holy Basil has been used throughout Asia for over 2000 years, particularly for reducing stress, to improve mood and support relaxation.*
+A staple in Ayurvedic practices, Holy Basil is native to India, where it is celebrated in both ceremony and clinical practice.
+Holy Basil has been used throughout Asia for over 2000 years, particularly to reduce stress, to improve mood, and support relaxation.*

 Recent Research*: